wintercms/meta/release-notes/build-466.md

 - Added `auth.throttle.*` configuration options to configure the login throttling for the backend.
 - Added `formGetRedirectUrl($context, $model)` method to the `FormController` behavior, overrideable by the implementing controller.
 Used to get the redirect URL for a given context & model if a redirect is requested.
 - If uploaded files are missing an extension October will now try to automatically determine one based on the MIME type of the file.
+- Added support for the `attributes` property on the `codeeditor` FormWidget

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.